kristingreenslit/react-debug-exercise/README.md

 # React Debug Exercise

 The code in this app is intentionally broken.
 In my own journey as a web developer, I've found that debugging is not only a valuable skill but also a great way to learn.

-This exercise was created to help co-workers learn React by providing an alternative to the traditional "todo app" tutorial.
+This app was created to help co-workers learn React.
+It provides an alternative to the traditional method of creating a todo app from scratch.

 ### Before You Start

-The main view should look like this when the code is fixed:
+You should be able to progress past the sign in form when the code is fixed.
+The app's main view looks like the screenshot below:

 <p align='center'>
 	<img src='./src/assets/main_view.png' width='750' height='500' />
 </p>

-Traditional methods for [debugging Javascript](https://medium.com/@sandeep.scet/different-ways-to-debug-javascript-code-579e7f58cf10#.3gbqsze60) won't always work well in a React application because React code isn't native to the browser.
+Traditional methods for [debugging Javascript](https://medium.com/@sandeep.scet/different-ways-to-debug-javascript-code-579e7f58cf10#.3gbqsze60) won't always work in a React application because React code isn't native to the browser.
 [React Dev Tools](https://github.com/facebook/react-devtools) might be more helpful.
+This app also includes a lint tool, so many errors will display in the Terminal app (Mac) or Command Prompt (Windows).
+The JavaScript console in the developer tools menu of any modern browser should also provide assistance.

 The SAR method (Situation, Action, Result) is a great method for thinking through the steps needed to solve a problem.
 For a written bug report, I use the SEA template (Steps to reproduce, Expected result, Actual result).
 Pro tip: save the SEA template as a signature in your email client if you find yourself frequently reporting bugs.
 Also, JIRA can be configured to automatically generate bug tickets based on emails sent to a designated address.